Report: school feeding initiatives in the Central Sahel

 When food is scarce, girls often eat less and eat last.
 Not only do they have access to less food, but they often bear the brunt when families resort to negative coping strategies.
 Girls are most likely to be removed from school and are most at risk of child, early and forced marriage and sexual exploitation.

 Due to the crisis, girls and women are also forced to move away from their environment to fetch water and food and earn enough to support their families, exposing themselves to the worst forms of violence, including physical and sexual violence.

 Girls have unique needs that are overlooked with devastating consequences on their wellbeing, in particular when they live in crisis settings for years.

 Plan International and its partners implement programmes in the most vulnerable communities in the Central Sahel to help protect girls by empowering them and safeguarding their futures.

 Burkina Faso, Mali and Niger are experiencing similar crises with the same root causes.
 Our cross-sectoral, regional approach allows us to respond to this crisis in a holistic way and to coordinate our actions by pooling efforts and expertise.
 Our response plan includes:

-Our response in the Central Sahel is focused on working with communities and especially youth, national governments and partners.
+Our response is focused on working with communities and especially youth organisations, national governments and partners.
 Our local partnerships allow us to operate in areas with high security challenges.

 Unlike in other parts of the world, states and communities in the Central Sahel do not have the capacity to cope with shocks and rely heavily on international solidarity.

-As of December 2022, the humanitarian response plans in Niger, Burkina Faso, and Mali were only 52%, 38%, and 37% funded respectively.
+As of October 2023, the humanitarian response plans in Niger, Burkina Faso, and Mali were only 42%, 33%, and 25% funded according to OCHA.

-Early recovery and resilience responses are the least funded, risking to turn back the clock on overall human development and human rights gains made over the past decade, including in girls’ rights and gender equality.
+Early recovery and resilience responses are the least funded, which risks turning back the clock on overall human development and human rights gains made over the past decade, including in girls’ rights and gender equality.